smile-io/ember-polaris/docs/migrating-from-v6-to-v7.md

 <!-- TODO #polaris-v5 consider adding a codemod to migrate consuming apps -->
 Working with Polaris icons has been simplified and icons are now automatically included in the consuming app.
-There is a breaking change in that, following [polaris-react](https://github.com/Shopify/polaris-react), the icon changed are now PascalCased.
+There are now more Polaris icons and are PascalCased to be consistent with polaris-react.

 ```hbs
 // Old